tanlethanh/yours/README.md

 In the root directory of project, make new directory has name **private** Create new file has name **sipo-english-8266-firebase-adminsdk.json**
 - This file contains all private information to use admin sdk of firebase.
-- You can change how to store the file, but make sure you ignore this before push code to repo
+- You can change how to store the file, but make sure you ignore it before push code to repo

 ### Setup .env
 You need to create **.env** file in root directory with following data